dkleftogi/duplexFiltering/README.md

 ## Dependencies and System Requirements

-duplexCaller tool is written in Python 2.The Python compiler used for development is the Python Python 2.7.10 (default, Oct 23 2015, 19:19:21).The program has been developed in a Mac OS computer with El Capitan version 10.11.5.
+duplexCaller tool is written in Python 2.The Python compiler used for development is the Python Python 2.7.10 (default, Oct 23 2015, 19:19:21).

+The program has been developed in a Mac OS computer with El Capitan version 10.11.5.
-The current version works for Mac OS and Fedora systems.

-Users of CentOS and Ubuntu please contact Dimitrios Kleftogiannis (see below) for more information.
+The program has been tested for Mac OS, CentOS (versions 7.2.1511 and 7.5.1804) and Debian systems.
+Users of other Linux systems different than the above, might find problems: Please contact Dimitrios Kleftogiannis (see below) for troubleshooting.

 The program does not work for Windows systems.

 The program depends on pysam libraries downloaded from:
 ```